skip to Main Content

 Cloud connectivity improves vehicle value.

-The cloud offers a natural place to capture the valuable vehicle data mentioned earlier, as well as offering rich computation, including artificial intelligence, to detect important patterns with software that could indicate underlying problems.
+The cloud offers a natural place to capture the valuable vehicle data mentioned earlier and offers rich computation, including artificial intelligence, to detect important patterns with software that could indicate underlying problems.
 Cloud systems are integral to automated driving (ADAS) and more advanced autonomous driving, but that is only one benefit of the cloud.

 Red electric car driving on a highway sending and receiving data from the cloud.